State Apostille Services from USA

 Services from New Zealand

 For Vienna residents navigating global mobility, compliance should not mean visiting multiple offices, correcting rejected submissions, or guessing which form is acceptable.
 International fingerprinting requires accuracy, format-specific expertise, and a structured process that aligns with the standards of the destination country.
-This guide explains how international fingerprinting in Vienna works, the different formats involved, and how to ensure your application meets global acceptance standards from the very first submission.

 International fingerprinting refers to the process of capturing an individual’s fingerprints in one country for official use by authorities in another country.
 It is a biometric identity verification method required by foreign law enforcement agencies, immigration departments, regulatory bodies, and licensing authorities to conduct a fingerprint-based criminal record check or identity confirmation.

 Unlike standard name-based background searches, international fingerprinting involves submitting fingerprints on country-specific official forms that meet the technical standards of the requesting authority.
-For example, Canada requires fingerprints on the RCMP C-216C form for searches within the Royal Canadian Mounted Police National Repository of Criminal Records, while the United States requires fingerprints on the FBI FD-258 or FD-1164 form for an FBI Identity History Summary processed through the CJIS Division.
+For example, Canada requires fingerprints on the C-216C form for searches within the Royal Canadian Mounted Police National Repository of Criminal Records, while the United States requires fingerprints on the FD-258/ FD-1164 form for an FBI Identity History Summary processed through the CJIS Division.
 Other countries may issue their own designated fingerprint cards with specific formatting and capture guidelines.

 The purpose of international fingerprinting in Vienna is to ensure that biometric data is accurately captured, clearly recorded, and compliant with the submission standards of the destination country.
-This includes proper finger placement, complete personal information, correct form usage, and adherence to quality thresholds that prevent rejection.
-Because each country follows its own regulations, international fingerprinting is not a one-size-fits-all process - it must align precisely with the requirements of the authority requesting the check.
+This includes proper finger placement, complete personal information, correct form usage, and adherence to quality that prevent rejection.

 Common situations include: